AdviceNow has a Sorting out Child Arrangements webstie with information on sorting out child arrangements when you separate or divorce.

 Confidentiality and information sharing

-It is important to identify an abusive situation as early as possible so that the individual can be protected.
+It is important to identify an abusive situation as early as possible to protect the individual.
 Withholding information may lead to abuse not being dealt with in a timely manner.
 Confidentiality must never be confused with secrecy.
 Consent is not required to breach confidentiality (capacity issues must be considered) and make a safeguarding referral where:

 • A serious crime has been committed